BuddiesOfBudgie/budgie-desktop-view/README.md

 As Budgie Desktop View has a rigorous focus and scope of functionality, the TODO is currently limited to the following:

 - Ensuring long-press gestures on items work for 2-in-1 devices.
-- Drag & Drop support: TBD on full scope.
-Current thinking is it will copy files and symlink directories (to avoid the need for recursive copy functionality).
 - GTK4 port.

 ## Building